TALI-OSU/Meet-TALI/Team_Member_Roles.md

 * Acts as the primary information resource for volunteers
 * Coordinates volunteers (gains commitments, provides information, and sends updates)
 <br/>

+### Opportunity Researcher
+The Opportunity Researcher looks for opportunities to engage the group.
+* Researches new opportunities the group could get involved in

+### Media/Publicity Promoter
+The publicity promoter is in charge of promoting the group.
+* Takes pictures during events
+* Creates promotional media about the group
+* Looks for promotional opprotunities (video ops, talks, blogs etc...) the group could be involved in